 "private insurance claims for anaphylactic reactions to all foods rose nearly 400 percent between 2007 and 2016."
 Peanuts were responsible for one quarter of those reactions.
 NYT Sept.
 14

 DECEMBER 2015 - UPDATE:

-In a just-released study of restaurant staff, 22% reported a food allergy incident in their restaurant in the past year, 40% believed one simple plating error could make a dish safe for a food allergic diner.
+In a just-released study of restaurant staff, 22% reported a food allergy incident in their restaurant in the past year, 40% believed one could simply remove a food allergen from a plate and make a dish safe for a food allergic diner.
 This mistake could be fatal.
 Would your staff know the simple steps to prevent this?